sreenathprem/vault-ssh-certificate/README.md

 More details here -> [Dynamic Credentials with the Vault Provider](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration)

-## Authenticating between Vault and Azure
+## Authenticating between TFE and Azure

 In this demo, I am provisioning a Azure Linux VM to talk to the Management Server.
 For this purpose my TF runs should authenticate with Azure.
 Here again I am leveraging the OIDC integration between TFE and Azure.